IAmJonoBo/Hephaestus/README.md

 ## Configuration

 Hephaestus reads defaults from `[tool.hephaestus.toolkit]` in `pyproject.toml`.
 Use the bundled configuration at `hephaestus-toolkit/refactoring/config/refactor.config.yaml` as a reference and tailor thresholds, directory mappings, and rollout policies to match your repository layout.
+Analytics adapters can be configured via the `analytics` block—point churn, coverage, and embedding sources at YAML/JSON exports from your data warehouse to replace the synthetic defaults used for demos.

 ## CI Integration